chromium/chromium/docs/ios/style.md

 `NOTIMPLEMENTED`: This isn't implemented because we don't use it yet.
 If it's called, then we need to figure out what it should do.

-When something is called, but don't need an implementation, just comment that rather than using a logging macro.
+When something is called but doesn't need an implementation, just add a comment indicating this instead of using a logging macro.

 ## TODO comments